Fairfax Hall

-Fairfax Hall, also known as Hotel Brunswick, Brandon Hotel, or Fairfax Hall School, is a historic building located at Waynesboro, Virginia.
+Fairfax Hall, previously known as Brandon Hotel (1890-1913), Brandon Institute (1913-1920), and Fairfax Hall Junior College or Fairfax Hall School (Junior College program discontinued in 1956) (1920-1975), is a historic building located at Waynesboro, Virginia.
 It was built in 1890, and is a 2 1/2-story, very long and rambling resort hotel building in the shingled mode of the Queen Anne style.
 It has an irregular symmetry with towers at either end of the facade, a one-story porte cochere, a distinctive octagonal belvedere and cupola, and glassed in first story porches.
 Also on the property is a contributing gymnasium, built in 1926 in the European Renaissance style.
 It was originally occupied by the Brandon Hotel resort.
 The Brandon closed in 1913 but the building reopened as a school.
 In 1920 the school became Fairfax Hall, a junior college and preparatory school for girls.
 After the school closed in 1975, it was leased by the Virginia Department of Corrections as a training academy but then purchased and reopened as a retirement home.

 It was listed on the National Register of Historic Places in 1982.

-Former students of the college and preparatory school for girls include film star Martha Hyer, musician Nikki Hornsby and politician Julia Brownley.
+Former students of the college and preparatory school for girls include film star Martha Hyer, musician Nikki Hornsby, politician Julia Brownley, and DAR President-General Presley Merritt Wagoner.